 Moreover, mspms is built to integrate seamlessly with future advancements in MSP-MS assays.
 As peptide synthesis becomes more cost-effective and mass spectrometer technology advances, it will be feasible to expand the MSP-MS assay by incorporating significantly larger peptide libraries than the current 228-member set.
 The ability to support any peptide library, coupled with its reproducible workflows and user-friendly features, secures mspms as an enduring and valuable asset to the protease research community.

 To enhance accessibility, MSP-MS is designed to be compatible with three major proteome search engines: PEAKS Studio, Proteome Discoverer (PD), and FragPipe.
-Compatibility was validated by independently analyzing Cathepsin A–D MSP-MS data with each software tool.
-Substrate specificity interpretations for Cathepsins A–C were remarkably consistent across all platforms.
+Compatibility was validated by independently analyzing the MSP-MS data with each software tool.
+Substrate specificity interpretations for Cathepsins A, B and C were remarkably consistent across all platforms.
 However, Proteome Discoverer struggled to convincingly identify the endopeptidase activity of Cathepsin D, while FragPipe detected a higher frequency of significant N-terminal cleavages than expected.
 The suboptimal performance of Proteome Discoverer for this endopeptidase was likely due to its reduced ability to identify shorter peptides compared to PEAKS and FragPipe.

 If endopeptidase activity is a primary focus, we recommend using PEAKS Studio, which provided the most accurate representation of Cathepsin D activity in our tests.
 Alternatively, FragPipe is a strong option, particularly as it is an open-source tool freely available for academic use and demonstrated analysis speeds at least an order of magnitude faster than the paid software solutions.
 However, we caution against using Proteome Discoverer with the search settings applied in this study unless the parameters are further optimized, which may be able to increase the ability to detect smaller peptides.
 If endopeptidase activity is not of interest, our results indicate that all three software platforms perform comparably.